jsrn/jsrn.github.io/_posts/2019-07-29-july-catchup.md

 ---
 layout: post
 title: "July Catchup"
-description: "What I've been up to"
+description: "It's been a wild couple months.
+Here's a few of the things I've been up to."
 category: miscellaneous
 tags: [personal]
 ---

 # New Job

 I started a new job.
-While my responsibilities and skills have changed a lot since 2011 when I started my career, this is actually the first time I have moved company.
+While my responsibilities and skills have changed a lot since I started my career in 2011, this is actually the first time I have moved company.
 Just shy of eight years in the same place.
 That's basically a millennium in tech years.
 Long enough that I felt I was long overdue a change.
 A big change, with lots of big emotions attached.

 While it had been on the cards for a fair while, the decision to pull the trigger on switching jobs ended up being something of an impulse.
 A friend prodded me about the opening on Slack, reckoning I might be a good fit, and the time between applying and signing the contract was really short.
 Short enough that it hadn't really hit me until a good week or so afterwards what I had done.